LiveViewTech/lvt-public-api/README.md

 ### Streaming webrtc
 [streaming with webrtc](./examples/webrtc/README.md)

-## Alerts
+## Security Alerts and Events

+### Events
+An event, sometimes referred to as an alertEvent, is a collection of security alerts that are triggered in the same time frame and are grouped together and handled as a single incident.

+### Alerts
+A security alert is triggered from the live unit and sends media which occurred at that time.
+Several alerts can happen under the span of one event.

 ### Media
 Media associated with an alert will either be a mp4 video clip or a jpg image.
-The url associated with alert media is signed when the request is issued and expires after 2 hours.
-If the request is made again, a new signed url will be generated.
+A signed url of the media can be obtained with the media id and the `GET` `v1/alerts/media/:mediaId/url` endpoint.
+The signed url will expire after 30 minutes.
 ## Webhooks

 The `/webhooks` endpoints of the API are basic CRUD except that the provided URL is tested on creation and updates.
 There is a `/webhooks:test` endpoint provided to help develop